 For immigrants facing the threat of deportation or pursuing lawful status and citizenship, quality legal representation can make all the difference.
 Founded from direct experience with the systemic failings of our broken and outdated immigration system, Immigrant Justice Corps mobilizes quality counsel to meet the needs of immigrants nationwide.

 As we work to help thousands of individuals in need each year, IJC is developing the next generation of immigration lawyers and advocates and the shared knowledge of our growing coalition.
-Together, we represent access to justice, hope for the future and the courage to stand up for what’s right.
+Together, we represent access to justice, hope for the future, and the courage to stand up for immigrants’ rights.

 IJC’s mission is to recruit, train, and populate the immigration field with the highest quality legal advocates to create a new generation of leaders with a lifelong commitment to immigrant justice.

-Immigrant Justice Corps is the visionary idea of the Hon.
-Robert Katzmann, Chief Judge of the U.S. Court of Appeals for the Second Circuit, as a response to the crisis in legal representation for immigrants he saw every day as a federal judge.
+Immigrant Justice Corps is the visionary idea of the late Judge Robert Katzmann of the U.S. Court of Appeals for the Second Circuit, as a response to the crisis in legal representation for immigrants he saw every day as a federal judge.
 In 2007, he gave a lecture at the New York City Bar calling on the legal community to help address the problem, leading to the creation of the Study Group on Immigrant Representation.
 In 2010, he spearheaded the group’s New York Immigrant Representation Study to better understand the issue.
 This report revealed some startling facts about access to counsel for immigrants.

 - Legal services are in short supply.
 In New York City, 60% of detained immigrants facing deportation did not have attorneys by the time their cases were completed.
 Further, an estimated 40% of undocumented children were eligible for legal immigration status under current law, but too few had legal counsel to help them access those opportunities.